Logging in Python

 Levels of Log Message

-There are two built-in levels of the log message.
+There are five built-in levels of the log message.

 - Debug : These are used to give Detailed information, typically of interest only when diagnosing problems.